Afro-Surinamese

-Afro-Surinamese are the inhabitants of Suriname of Sub-Saharan African ancestry.
+Afro-Surinamese are the inhabitants of Suriname of mostly West African and Central African ancestry.
 They are descended from enslaved Africans brought to work on sugar plantations.
-Many of them escaped the plantations and formed independent settlements together, becoming known as Maroons and Bushinengue.
+Many of them escaped the plantations and formed independent settlements together, becoming known as Maroons.
 They maintained vestiges of African culture and language.
-They are split into two ethnic subgroups (Creoles and Maroons).
+They are usually split into two ethnic subgroups (Creoles and Maroons).

 Origins

 Most of the enslaved people imported to Suriname came from West Central Africa (circa 61,500 slaves, 27% of the total number), Gold Coast (Ghana) (circa 46,000, 21% of the total), Windward Coast (circa 45,000, 20%), and Bight of Benin (more than 32,000, 14% of the total).
 Thousands of enslaved people also arrived from Bight of Biafra (circa 11,000, 5.0% of the total) and Sierra Leone (circa 3,600, 1.6% of the total).
 The total number of enslaved people was estimated at 220,000.

 The Akans from the central Ghana were, officially, the predominant ethnic group of slaves in Suriname.
 However, in practice, enslaved people from Loango, purchased in Cabinda, Angola, were the largest group of slaves in Suriname since 1670; they surpassed the number on the Gold Coast in almost all periods.
 Enslaved people including the Ewe (who live in southern Ghana, Togo and Benin), Igbo (from Nigeria), Yoruba (from Benin) and Kongo (who live in the Republic of Congo, Democratic Republic of the Congo and Angola), all left their cultural footprints in Suriname.